-Symbol pins can have alternate pin functions defined for them.
-Alternate pin functions allow you to select a different name, electrical type, and graphical style for a pin when a symbol has been placed in the schematic.
+Pins can have alternate pin function definitions added to them.
+Alternate pin functions allow a user to select a different name, electrical type, and graphical style for a pin when the symbol has been placed in the schematic.
 This can be used for pins that have multiple functions, such as microcontroller pins.